Sema Sgaier: Early life

+Career

 Sgaier was the first to fine tune and apply the technique of Genetic Inducible Fate Mapping (GIFM) to understand how the complex 3D cerebellum develops from early-undifferentiated neuronal cells of the anterior hindbrain.
 With Tim Yu and colleagues, she discovered that mutations in the gene WDR62 causes microcephaly.

 At the Center for Global Health Research, Sgaier designed and developed the Sample Registration Health Check-Up Survey to study the underlying risk factors of various diseases in India.
 She has published on the epidemiology of HIV and sexually transmitted diseases.

 From 2008, Sema was a Program Officer with the Bill & Melinda Gates Foundation.
 She led a portfolio on voluntary medical male circumcision for HIV prevention across eastern and southern Africa.
-As part of BMGF’s India Country Office, Sema led the scale-up of the foundation’s HIV prevention program (Avahan) in several states, managed its transition to the government of India, and developed data platforms for decision-making.
+As part of BMGF's India Country Office, Sema led the scale-up of the foundation's HIV prevention program (Avahan) in several states, managed its transition to the government of India, and developed data platforms for decision-making.
 She worked closely with the Indian National AIDS Control Program to assist in the design of their program and strengthen their analytic efforts.